V1ola1ne/Download-Files-PS-Module/README.md

 If you have a direct file link, use the -link and -DownloadDirectory parameters to get Download the File from the Direct file link

-Keep in Mind that the Module currently only works with files, to which you don't need any Authentication Adding the Option for Authentication may come in Future Releases.
+Keep in Mind that the Module currently only works with files, for which you don't need any Authentication Adding the Option for Authentication may come in Future Releases.

+Also keep in Mind, that the Module is currently not singed in any way, which means, that you may have to circumvent default windows Protections
+To do so use

+    Set-ExecutionPolicy